AkshayTakke/ticketManagement/README.md

 <p>A ticket management system, such as PRISTO, is designed to assist businesses in managing their initiatives and monitoring their progress.
 Teams can use this application to monitor tasks, defects, and other issues, as well as to coordinate their efforts and share information.</p>

-<p>Depending on the requirements of the business, a ticket management system like JIRA might have a wide range of functionality.</p>
+<p>Depending on the requirements of the business, a ticket management system like PRISTO might have a wide range of functionality.</p>

 <p>At a high level, it typically includes:</p>